Disney's Animal Kingdom: DinoLand U.S.A.

-DinoLand U.S.A. is themed around dinosaurs and other extinct prehistoric life.
-The area is anchored by the Dino Institute, a fictitious palaeontological facility which is home to Dinosaur, a dark thrill ride loosely inspired by the 2000 Disney animated film of the same name, featuring a trip through time to the Late Cretaceous.
+DinoLand U.S.A. is set in the fictional American rural locale of Diggs County and is themed around dinosaurs and other extinct prehistoric life.
+The area is anchored by the Dino Institute, a palaeontological facility which is home to Dinosaur, a dark thrill ride loosely inspired by the film of the same name, featuring a trip through time to the Late Cretaceous.
 Just outside the institute is "Dino-Sue", a casting of a Tyrannosaurus rex fossil that is the most complete yet found.
-At the nearby Boneyard, there is a playground area with a Columbian mammoth fossil and a cast skeleton of a Brachiosaurus.

-Adjacent to the Institute and its surrounding facilities is Chester and Hester's Dino-Rama, which recalls the many roadside attractions that were once scattered throughout the United States.
-The area features the TriceraTop Spin aerial carousel ride, carnival games and gift shops.
-At the eastern edge of DinoLand U.S.A. is the Theater in the Wild, which hosts Finding Nemo – The Musical (which was retitled Finding Nemo: The Big Blue........ and Beyond!), a live action musical stage show based on the story of the 2003 Disney·Pixar animated film Finding Nemo.
+At the eastern edge of DinoLand U.S.A. is the Theater in the Wild, which hosts Finding Nemo: The Big Blue...and Beyond!, a musical stage show based on the story of the 2003 animated film Finding Nemo.

-Like the other sections of Disney's Animal Kingdom, there are animals on display.
-The animals, such as the American crocodile, red legged seriemas, Abdim's stork and Asian brown tortoise, have evolutionary links to the age of the dinosaurs.
-They are animal species that have survived since the dinosaur era and can be found along the Cretaceous Trail along with a collection of Mesozoic plants.

 Former and unbuilt areas

 Camp Minnie-Mickey

 Camp Minnie-Mickey was themed as a rustic summer camp, built as a placeholder on the location where Beastly Kingdom was intended to be built.
+This section was a meet and greet with various Disney characters and later hosted Festival of the Lion King.
 The area closed on January 5, 2014, and was replaced by Pandora – The World of Avatar.

 Beastly Kingdom

 When originally conceived, Disney's Animal Kingdom was to focus on three broad classifications of animals: those that exist in today's reality; those that did exist but are now extinct (i.e., dinosaurs); and those that only exist in the realm of fantasy such as unicorns and dragons.
 The original design for Animal Kingdom included a themed section called Beastly Kingdom, devoted to creatures of legend and mythology.
-During the final stages of planning of development, Eisner decided that either Beastly Kingdom or Dinoland USA would be built first because of budget cuts after the failure of Euro Disney (known today as Disneyland Paris) and the higher cost of the upkeep and care of the animals at the park.
-Dinoland USA was chosen first mostly because of its lower budget.
+During the final stages of planning of development, Eisner decided that either Beastly Kingdom or DinoLand U.S.A. would be built first because of budget cuts after the failure of Euro Disney (known today as Disneyland Paris) and the higher cost of the upkeep and care of the animals at the park.
+DinoLand U.S.A. was chosen first mostly because of its lower budget.
+Former imagineers who went to work on Universal Islands of Adventure used ideas that were similar to Beastly Kingdom.
 In 2000, Rohde said: "We had a vision and now it's become a placeholder.
 We have all kinds of ideas and not all of them fit with the theme of Beastly Kingdom.
 I'm not even convinced there will be a Beastly Kingdom."